How to grow Chinese lantern

 This fast-growing shrub can reach between 1.5-2m tall, although there are dwarf forms that grow less than 1m high, ideal for courtyards and balconies.
 Several varieties of Chinese lanterns are available in Australia; the most common is Abutilon x hybridum, which grows into a graceful shrub with distinct pendulous lantern blooms.
 Other varieties include Abutilon vitifolium and Abutilon megapotamicum.
 All grow well in the garden or pots and are a highlight for any backyard – give them a go!

-Climate: Chinese lanterns grow well in most parts of Australia, and can tolerate light to moderate frosts once established.
-In colder areas, grow in pots and move somewhere warm for winter.
+Chinese lanterns grow well in most parts of Australia, and can tolerate light to moderate frosts once established.
+To protect Chinese lanterns from frost in colder areas, grow in pots and move somewhere warm for winter.

-Soil Rich, moist, well-drained soil.
+Rich, well-drained.
 In pots, use a good-quality potting mix.

 Full sun but will tolerate part shade with morning sun.

 Dry-tolerant but will need extra watering and mulching in arid zones.
 Take care not to flood them though – they don’t like wet feet!
 You may need to increase watering frequency in summer, but water sparingly in winter.
 If growing in pots, check plants often, as potting mix tends to dry out faster than garden soil.

 The hibiscus beetle makes holes in leaves and flowers.
 Heavy frosts damage plant tissue.

 In winter (or spring in frost-prone areas) to keep from getting leggy.

 How to fertilise Chinese lantern plants

 Feed annually in spring and autumn with a controlled-release fertiliser.